evanx/jsbin/hydratePromises/readme.md

    },
 ```

-Otherwise we must check for `undefined` state properties in our `render` function, and then perform a partial render of at least what data we do have.
+Otherwise we must check for `undefined` state properties in our `render` function, and render what data we do have.
+As seen before:

 ```javascript
    render: function () {